apache/opennlp/dev/README-mecab-dictionaries.md

 ## Chinese: the unigram segmenter needs only a frequency lexicon

-`opennlp.tools.tokenize.lattice.UnigramSegmenter` does not use mecab dictionaries.
+`opennlp.tools.tokenize.lattice.UnigramSegmenter` does not use MeCab dictionaries.
 It loads a plain text lexicon, one entry per line: the word, its count, and optionally a tag, separated by whitespace.
 Any word-frequency list you have the rights to use works: